Do you know the science-power behind simple exercise?

 This is how my friend views his life as a design engineer.

-I have seen that the smartest minds today who study computers, biology, and math have come to understand that the world no longer only sees predictable, linear thinking.
+We see the smartest minds today who study computer, biology, chemistry, and math and understand that the world no longer only sees predictable, linear thinking.

-Instead, our life is filled with chaos, challenges, and complexities.
+Instead, our life is filled with chaos, challenges, and nonlinear complexities.

 We experience periods of order and disorder, linearity and nonlinearity.
-If we go deeper in thinking and rethinking, in place of linearity, we see loops, spirals, wobbles, twists and turnabouts.
+If we go deeper in thinking and rethinking, in place of linearity, we see loops, spirals, and twists.

-Linear thinking sees the world in quantity and symmetry but non linear thinking removes those boundaries.
+Linear thinking sees the world in order but non linear thinking removes those boundaries.

 That’s what my designer friend experienced.